Municue

 Items For Individual Consideration

-A resolution formally stating the City of Dallas's position on the current governance structure of the Dallas Area Rapid Transit (DART) system.
-There is no cost to the City.
+A resolution formally stating the City of Dallas's position on the current governance structure of the Dallas Area Rapid Transit system.

 A resolution expressing the City of Dallas position on the current governance structure of the Dallas Area Rapid Transit system - Financing: No cost consideration to the City